dotnet/docs-maui/docs/fundamentals/shell/navigation.md

 about
 ```

-To navigate to the `ShellContent` object for the `dogs` route, the absolute route URI is `//animals/domestic/dogs`.
-Similarly, to navigate to the `ShellContent` object for the `about` route, the absolute route URI is `//about`.
+To navigate to the <xref:Microsoft.Maui.Controls.ShellContent> object for the `dogs` route, the absolute route URI is `//animals/domestic/dogs`.
+Similarly, to navigate to the <xref:Microsoft.Maui.Controls.ShellContent> object for the `about` route, the absolute route URI is `//about`.

 > [!WARNING]
 > An `ArgumentException` will be thrown on app startup if a duplicate route is detected.
 This exception will also be thrown if two or more routes at the same level in the hierarchy share a route name.

 ### Register detail page routes

-In the `Shell` subclass constructor, or any other location that runs before a route is invoked, additional routes can be explicitly registered for any detail pages that aren't represented in the Shell visual hierarchy.
+In the <xref:Microsoft.Maui.Controls.Shell> subclass constructor, or any other location that runs before a route is invoked, additional routes can be explicitly registered for any detail pages that aren't represented in the Shell visual hierarchy.
 This is accomplished with the `Routing.RegisterRoute` method:

 ```csharp
 Routing.RegisterRoute("monkeydetails", typeof(MonkeyDetailPage));